-Sweet and sour chicken is one of the most popular takeout dishes for a reason — crispy chicken coated in a sticky, sweet and tangy sauce with pineapple and peppers is hard to resist.
+Sweet and sour chicken is one of the most popular takeout dishes for a reason!
+With crispy chicken coated in a sticky, sweet and tangy sauce with pineapple and peppers it’s hard to resist!

 Why You’ll Love This Sweet and Sour Chicken